dgroomes/java-io-playground/README.md

 ### `sockets/`

-A simple "write and listen" program using sockets.
+A simple client and server program using sockets.

 See the README in [sockets/](sockets/).